elastic/elasticsearch-py/docs/reference/connecting.md

 ```

-## Enabling the Compatibility Mode [compatibility-mode]
+## Version Compatibility [compatibility-mode]

-The {{es}} server version 8.0 is introducing a new compatibility mode that allows you a smoother upgrade experience from 7 to 8.
-In a nutshell, you can use the latest 7.x Python {{es}} {{es}} client with an 8.x {{es}} server, giving more room to coordinate the upgrade of your codebase to the next major version.
+Since version 8.0, the {{es}} server supports a compatibility mode that allows smoother upgrade experiences.
+In a nutshell, this makes it possible to use the previous major version of the Python {{es}} client with it, giving more room to coordinate the upgrade of your codebase to the next major version.

-If you want to leverage this functionality, please make sure that you are using the latest 7.x Python {{es}} client and set the environment variable `ELASTIC_CLIENT_APIVERSIONING` to `true`.
-The client is handling the rest internally.
-For every 8.0 and beyond Python {{es}} client, you’re all set!
-The compatibility mode is enabled by default.
+For example, to upgrade a system that uses {{es}} 8.x you can upgrade the {{es}} server to 9.x first, and the 8.x Python {{es}} client will continue to work (aside from any breaking changes, which should be listed in the server release notes).
+You can continue using the 8.x client during the server migration, and only upgrade it once the server migration is complete.
+The process is described in detail in the [REST API compatibility workflow](https://www.elastic.co/docs/reference/elasticsearch/rest-apis/compatibility#_rest_api_compatibility_workflow) section of the {{es}} documentation.

 ## Using the Client in a Function-as-a-Service Environment [connecting-faas]